magento/devdocs/src/guides/v2.2/cloud/live/live.md

 ## Set up Magento Security Scan Tool {#security-scan}

-The Magento Security Scan Tool enables you to regularly monitor your store websites and receive updates for known security risks, malware, and out of date software.
+The Magento Security Scan Tool enables you to regularly monitor your store websites and receive updates for known security risks, malware, and out-of-date software.
 This is a free service available for all implementations and versions of {{site.data.var.ece}}.
 You access the tool through your [Magento Marketplace account](https://account.magento.com/customer/account/login).

 *  Monitor your sites security status and applied security updates
-*  Receive security updates and site specific notifications
+*  Receive security updates and site-specific notifications

 For detailed instructions to set up and perform scans, see the [Magento User Guide](http://docs.magento.com/m2/ee/user_guide/magento/security-scan.html).
-Typically, you want to start using this tool as you enter UAT testing.
+Typically, you want to start using this tool as you enter user acceptance testing (UAT).

-Each site to be scanned must be registered through Magento Security Scan tab.
-This registration process includes acceptance of Magento’s disclaimer prior to scanning.
-You control both scan scheduling and the authorization of personnel to be notified when each scan is completed.
-Scans can be scheduled for either a specific, recurring date and time or on-demand as required.
+Each site you scan must be registered through the Magento Security Scan tab.
+The registration process requires you to accept Magento’s disclaimer prior to scanning.
+You control both scan scheduling and the authorization of personnel to be notified when each scan is complete.
+You can schedule scans for a specific, recurring date and time or on demand as required.

 To scan your site:

 1. Access your [Magento Marketplace account](https://account.magento.com/customer/account/login).
 1. Click the Security Scan tab and select **Go to Security Scan**.
-1. In the **Actions** column for the site, select Run Scan.
+1. In the **Actions** column for the site, select **Run Scan**.
 A notification status displays the scheduled scan.

 To review the report: